-If the violation(s) continue, the student's Student Employment eligibility will be suspended for the remainder of the fiscal year and the student's position(s) will be closed.
-The student and supervisor(s) will be notified via email of the closure(s).
+If the violation(s) continue, the student's employment eligibility will be suspended for the remainder of the fiscal year and the student's position(s) will be terminated with appropriate notification to the student and supervisor.
+The student and supervisor(s) will be notified via email of the termination.